seglo/kafka-lag-exporter/kafka-lag-exporter/README.md

 # Change log

+0.3.6

+* Add `kafka-client-timeout` config.
+* Tune retry and timeout logic of Kafka admin client and consumer
+* Use backoff strategy restarting offset collection logic when transient runtime exceptions are encountered
+* Terminate when prometheus http server can't start (i.e. port can't be bound)

 0.3.1

 * Default partition to 0 (instead of omitting it from being reported) when a consumer group returns no offset for a